agroce/rb_tree_demo/blogpost.md

 **[Note:  this part doesn't work on Mac systems right now, unless you know enough to do a cross compile, and can get the binary analysis tools working with that.
 I ran it on Linux inside docker.]**

 DeepState also supports symbolic execution.
 Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the full red-black tree or file system examples with a search depth anything like 100; this isn't really surprising, given the tools are trying to generate all possible paths through the code!
 However, simply lowering the depth to a more reasonable number is also insufficient.
 You're likely to get solver timeout errors even at depth 3.
-Instead, we use `symex.cpp`, which does a much simpler insert/delete pattern, with comparisons to the reference, 3 times.
+Instead, we use `symex.cpp`, which does a much simpler insert/delete pattern, with comparisons to the reference, 3 times in a row.

 ```shell
 clang -c red_black_tree.c container.c stack.c misc.c